Choosing period products for tweens and teens | luna app

 Tampons

 A tampon is a small cotton plug which sits in the vagina to absorb period blood.
-It’s a single use, disposable option.
-Some come with a plastic applicator to help you insert it.
-To remove a tampon, you pull on the string attached.
+It’s a single-use, disposable option.

-On the flip side, tampons are can be a little tricky to use at the start, they need to be changed regularly making them less environmentally friendly, and there is a small risk of toxic shock syndrome if they’re not used properly and changed regularly enough (so being responsible with timings is key).
+On the flip side, tampons are can be a little tricky to use at the start, they need to be changed regularly making them less environmentally friendly ♻️❌ and there is a small risk of toxic shock syndrome if they’re not used properly and changed regularly enough (so being responsible with timings is key).

 You can find a full breakdown on the risks of tampons for teens here.